ICMLIncognito/learning_to_route/README.md

    * If the process was interrupted or you suspect something is broken, `!rm -rf {cache_path}` and start over.

-# Good ways to improve training performance
+# Ways to improve training performance
-* Compute optimal routing on the fly with some C/C++/Cython-based algorithm
+* Grab a bigger GPU and/or more CPU cores
 * Multi-GPU training using torch DataParallel module
+* Compute optimal routing on the fly with some C/C++/Cython-based algorithm.
+And please contribute it to this repo :)